KamKam0/ecoledirecte/README.md

 ## Downloading files

 id variable is the id of the file.
-Type is the id of the place where you want to download the file:
+Type is a letter/word that indicates the page you want to download your file from:
 - D for the homwork page
 - M for the mail page
 - C for the cloud